denoland/std/collections/README.md

 ### maxOf

 Applies the given selector to all elements of the provided collection and returns the max value of all elements.
+If an empty array is provided the function will return undefined

 ```ts
 import { maxOf } from "https://deno.land/std@$STD_VERSION/collections/mod.ts";